AbdBelf/digitaltwin-battery/AAS - Design a Submodel/README.md

 - File > Save your completed AAS file.(as AASX or JSON file)

-**Important !** Please ensure that the semantic IDs for each element are generated according to the pattern described above.
+**Important !** Please ensure that "ID" and "globalAssetId" for each element are generated according to the pattern described above.
 Output the structure as a downloadable JSON file.